 By Rick Steves

-Each spring through my college years, I'd first determine how much time I could get away for, then I'd buy a cheap plane ticket to Europe — and then I'd figure out where I'd actually go.
+Turning a wish list into a day-by-day itinerary for your European vacation isn't just smart, it's fun.
 Filling in the blanks between the flight out and the flight home is one of the more pleasurable parts of trip planning.
 It's armchair travel that turns into real travel.

 I never start a trip without having every day planned out.
 Your reaction to an itinerary may be, "Hey, won't my spontaneity and freedom suffer?"
 Not necessarily.
-Although I always begin a trip with a well-thought-out plan, I maintain my flexibility and make plenty of changes.
-An itinerary forces you to see the consequences of any spontaneous change you make while in Europe.
-For instance, if you spend two extra days in the sunny Alps, you'll see that you won't make it to the Greek Islands.
-With the help of an itinerary, you can lay out your goals, maximize their potential, and avoid regrettable changes.
+Even with my well-thought-out plan, I maintain my flexibility and make changes as needed, using my itinerary to see the consequences of any on-the-fly revisions I make.
+With the help of an itinerary, you can lay out your goals, maximize their execution, and avoid regrettable changes.

 Your itinerary depends on several factors, including weather, crowds, geography, timeline, and travel style (are you antsy to see as much as you can, or do you like settling into a place for a few days?)
 Take the following considerations into account as you build your European itinerary.